Blog Cloud Native

 Compared to conventional virtual machines, containers are more efficient because they share the host system's kernel.
 Thus, it reduces overhead and speeds up start times.
 Containers have all the resources to run a microservice in any environment.

 Its main aim is to package Cloud Native applications with their dependencies.
-Doing so, they allow them to run across different environments consistently.
+Doing so allows them to run across different environments consistently.
 Container orchestration plays a crucial role herein by managing and scaling these containers.

-As the number of microservices grows, container orchestration manages great amounts of containers.
+As the number of microservices grows, container orchestration manages many containers.
 By doing so, all the microservices can run smoothly as a single unified application.

 Take for example Kubernetes: The tool manages containers.
 It can detect faults, recover from failures, and balance workloads across microservices.